OPTIMIZED FOR 3P IMAGING

 1. Due to our continuous product improvement program, specifications are subject to change without notice.

-2. When pumped with 40 µJ at 1040 nm.
-For other pump levels, please contact the factory.
+2. When pumped with 40 μJ at 1040 nm.
+For other pump levels, please contact Spectra-Physics.

-3. Compressors for signal and/or idler are optionally included.
+3. Compressors for signal and/or idler are options.

-4. Spirit-NOPA pump parameters are determined at the time of order and are set at factory.
+4. Spirit-NOPA pump parameters are determined at the time of order and are set at the factory.

-5. Spirit-NOPA is optimized for one pump pulse energy only.
+5. Spirit-NOPA is factory optimized for one pump pulse energy only.